 While immersed in the world of concert dance, Kyle performed the works of José Limon, Martha Graham, Paul Taylor, Kyle Abraham, Camille A Brown, and Brian Brooks.
 Kyle has performed in dance festivals around the country including Fall for Dance, Chicago Dancing Festival, and Dance Break NYC.

-As a creator, Kyle set original choreography on The Eclectic Edge Ensemble in MN, Hennepin Theatre Trust, and assistant directed/choreographed Bare: The Pop Opera at Minneapolis Children’s Theatre.
-His choreography has been showcased several times with the NYC Jazz Choreography Inc. and in Juilliard’s Choreographic Honors.
+Creator - Kyle set original choreography on The Eclectic Edge Ensemble in MN, Hennepin Theatre Trust, assistant directed/choreographed Bare: The Pop Opera at Minneapolis Children’s Theatre, and choreographed for summer programs with Theatre Aspen.
+His choreography has been showcased three times with the NYC Jazz Choreography Inc. and has appeared in Juilliard’s Choreographic Honors.

-As an educator, Kyle participated in Arts Powers Arusha, a student created and funded collective that educates and empowers students in Arusha, Tanzania.
+Educator - Kyle participated in Arts Powers Arusha, a student created and funded collective that educates and empowers students in Arusha, Tanzania.
 He is also a founding member of the Arts Fusion Initiative, a diverse group of artists who create unique, interdisciplinary performances inspired by American poets.
 The initiative toured the midwest with three original pieces while engaging local students in transformative workshops.
-Kyle continues to teach masterclasses all around the country.
+Kyle co-created a masterclass series called "Play it Cool" which taught original Jerome Robbins choreography to students around the globe.
+He continues to teach Hamilton masterclass as he travels with the show.
 Kyle is represented by Clear Talent Group and is a member of Actors Equity.

 Kyle has been teaching dance since he was 13 years old.
 He has choreographed for musical theatre, opera, concert dance, and competitive studio dance.